1964: The Rolling Stones scored their second #1 single on the UK chart with their version of the Willie Dixon blues standard, “Little Red Rooster.”

 1969: During the group’s second day of sessions at Muscle Shoals Sound Studio in Alabama, the Rolling Stones recorded “Brown Sugar.”

 1973: Ringo Starr’s cover of the Johnny Burnette song “You’re Sixteen” was released in the US, where it later became his second solo #1 in the States.

-1976: The photoshoot for Pink Floyd’s Animals LP caused pilots flying around London’s Heathrow Airport to beware of a flying pig when a 40-foot inflatable pig being photographed at Battersea Power Station broke free of its moorings.
+1976: The photo shoot for Pink Floyd’s tenth studio album, Animals, caused pilots flying around London’s Heathrow Airport to beware of a flying pig when a 40-foot inflatable pig being photographed at Battersea Power Station broke free of its moorings.
 The flying swine reached a height of 18,000 feet before coming down in Kent, England.
 While they didn’t manage to get a photo for the cover, the event generated substantial publicity.
-Artist Aubrey Powell and the band later returned to Battersea station for a second shoot, but ultimately settled on pasting a picture of the pig onto a photo from the first session.
-The inflatable pig, named Algie by bassist and vocalist Roger Waters, who’d conceived of the idea, became a staple of future Pink Floyd concerts.
+Artist Aubrey Powell and the band later returned to Battersea Station for a second shoot, but ultimately settled on pasting a picture of the pig onto a photo from the first session.
+The inflatable pig was named Algie by bassist and vocalist Roger Waters, who’d conceived of the idea, and became a staple of future Pink Floyd concerts.

 1977: Wings achieved their first #1 single in the UK with “Mull of Kintyre.”